nttgin/BGPalerter/README.md

 The script will download the currently announced prefixes of the selected AS (according to RIPEstat data).
 A warning will be triggered in case of not valid RPKI prefixes.

+To exclude prefixes from being monitored, add to the command `-e prefix1,prefix2`.

 Multiple ASns can be moniotred in the same file e.g.`npm run generate-prefixes -a 2914,4713 -o nttprefixes.yml` (see comma-separated ASns).
 Additionally, multiple files can be monitored by adding them under `monitoredPrefixesFiles` in `config.yml`.

 ### Composition